Techtonica/curriculum/react-js/react-part-4-component-hierarchies.md

     ReactDOM.render(<Person />, document.getElementById('root'));
   ```

-Here we have created 2 components: `Person` and `Name`.
-We send the "name" property from the Person component to the Name component using the prop `name`.
+Here we have created 2 components: `Person` and `MyName`.
+We send the "name" property from the Person component to the MyName component using the prop `name`.

 #### From Child to Parent — Use a callback function